-The Committee has the possibility to speak to any relevant person without the presence of a member of the College of daily management.
+The Committee has the possibility to speak to any relevant person without the presence of a member of the Executive Committee.

 The Committee has the possibility to obtain independent professional advice at the expense of the Company, after prior notification to the chairman of the Board of Directors.